digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 So, why `Prometheus` in the first place?
 Because it supports `multidimensional data collection` and `data queuing`, it's reliable and allows customers to quickly diagnose problems.
 Since each server is independent, it can be leaned on when other infrastructure is damaged, without requiring additional infrastructure.
 It also integrates very well with the `Kubernetes` model and way of working and that's a big plus as well.

 `Prometheus` follows a `pull` model when it comes to metrics gathering meaning that it expects a `/metrics` endpoint to be exposed by the service in question for scraping.
-Luckily for us the `Ambassador Edge Stack` setup created earlier in the tutorial provides the `/metrics` endpoint by default on port `8877`.
+Luckily for us the `Ambassador Edge Stack` setup created earlier in the tutorial provides the `/metrics` endpoint by default on port `8877` via a `Kubernetes` service.

-The service in question is called `ambassador-admin` from the `ambassador` namespace as seen below:
+The service in question is called `ambassador-admin` and it's in the `ambassador` namespace as seen below:

 ```bash
 kubectl get svc -n ambassador